-Such reproductions shall be maintained in conveniently-accessible files with provision being made by the District for preserving, examining and using files.
-The reproductions can be certified, and such certified reproductions shall be deemed to be original public records for all purposes pursuant to Government Code \$60203.
-Certification of the record must comply with standards approved by the California Attorney General, including a statement of identity, description and disposition or location of the records reproduced and the date, reason and authorization for such reproduction.
+- a.
+The photographs, microphotographs, or other reproductions on film, optical disk, or any other medium shall be maintained in conveniently accessible files with provision being made by the District for preserving, examining, and using files. - b.
+The reproductions can be certified, and such certified reproductions shall be deemed to be original public records for all purposes pursuant to Government Code §60203.
+Certification of the record must comply with standards approved by the California Attorney General, including a statement of identity, description and disposition or location of the records reproduced and the date, reason, and authorization for such reproduction.